fortrabbit/blog/craft-hosting-partner.md

 ---
 author: os
 created: 2017-07-25
-title:      "We are a Craft Hosting Partner"
+title: We are a Craft Hosting Partner
-excerpt:    "fortrabbit is now an official Hosting Partner for Craft CMS."
+excerpt: fortrabbit is now an official Hosting Partner for Craft CMS.
-lead:       "Last week Pixel & Tonic — the company behind Craft CMS — announced their official hosting partners.
-We are one of only two and that thrills us!"
+lead: Last week Pixel & Tonic — the company behind Craft CMS — announced their official hosting partners.
+We are one of only two and that thrills us!
 published: true
-image:      "craft-cms-poster.png"
+image: craft-cms-poster.png
-keywords:   "craft, craftcms, craft-cms, hosting, partner"
+keywords: craft, craftcms, craft-cms, hosting, partner
+tags:
+  - chronicles
 ---

 ## Hosting Craft since 2014